saona-raimundo/preexplorer/README.md

 # To do

-- Go back to
-  - I: IntoIterator,
-  - and use I::IntoIter: ExactSizeIterator, in new method.
 - More customization
   - Audio
     - audify()
     - sonify()
-- Add to options
-  - dashtype
-    - for each plot
-    - for comparisons
-      - Default variant to use in comparisons
-      - respect inner options
 - ndimensional variants
 - Write proper presentation of the crate:
   - Purpose